Uganda Wildlife Conservation Education Centre

-The Uganda Wildlife Conservation Education Center (UWEC), popularly known as Entebbe Zoo, is a conservation education center for animals found in Uganda.
+The Uganda Wildlife Conservation Education Center (UWEC), popularly known as Entebbe Zoo, is a conservation education center for animals in Uganda.

 History

 This area opened its doors in 1952 as a reception center for wild animals that were found as casualties, either injured, orphaned, sick, or confiscated from the illegal trade.

-In the 1960s it changed its role into a zoo and non indigenous species like bears and tigers were introduced and kept as an attraction.
+In the 1960s it changed its role into a zoo, and non-indigenous species like bears and tigers were introduced and kept as an attraction.